corytodd/rndl/README.md

 ## Design

 The graphics engine is designed in layers.
 At each layer N, only the immediate N-1 layer may be accessed.
+In this coordinate system, origin in the upper left corner of the surface.
+X and Y increase right and down, respectively.

 ```
 Application